confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** yes

 Controls whether pull queries use the interpreter or the code compiler as their expression evaluator.
 The interpreter is the default.

+The default is `true`.

 The code compiler is used for persistent and push queries, which are naturally longer-lived than pull queries.
 The overhead of compilation slows down pull queries significantly, so using an interpreter gives significant performance gains.
 This can be disabled per query if the code compiler is preferred.